-- 1. Continue with the 3 bilingual aides to support the targeted students at each grade level 1st through 5th - 2.
+- 1. Continue with the 1 seven-hour bilingual aide to support the targeted students at each grade level, 1st through 5th for ELA intervention - 2.
 Continue with the additional hours scheduled for supervision aides to provide structured recess play during the morning and afternoon recess times in the model of Playworks. - 3.
 Continue to provide release time for the teachers to analyze data and evaluate the effectiveness of their best first instruction school-wide. - 4.
 Continue to upgrade the technology to provide 21st-century instruction to all students at Katherine Finchy Elementary School along with 21st-century learning programs - 5.
-Focus on Chronic absenteeism for all students and targeted groups- African Americans, Homeless, SWD, Students with two or more races - 6.
-Provide more opportunities for parent engagement and collaboration throughout the year, continue with Family reading and Family Math Nights, and increase school-to-home communications. - 7.
+Focus on Chronic absenteeism for all students and targeted groups- African Americans, Homeless, SWD, Students with two or more races- and all students.

+- 6. Provide more opportunities for parent engagement and collaboration throughout the year, continue with Family reading and Family Math Nights, and increase school-to-home communications. - 7.
 Continue with the 7-hour behavior paraprofessional to support our students in fostering positive relationships and behavioral supports